-Provides value for money
+Committed to providing value for money

 - We provide grant funding community groups in our area.
 Last year the Town Council's funding supported: (((INSERT))) - Have your say about our priorities.
 Take part in the participatory budget. - In the past five years we have achieved the following: